Cat & Kitten Vaccinations

 The appropriate amount of time to get your cat vaccinated varies on health, environment, medical history, and lifestyle.
 However, for most adult cats they get re-vaccinated annually or every three years.
 Our veterinarians will go over the proper immunization plan for your feline to ensure they stay healthy and happy.

 Feline vaccinations are important because they prevent illnesses from happening in unforeseen circumstances.
-If your cat were to escape outside and have contact with a stray cat or animal carrying a virus your cat would be protected.
+For example, if your cat were to escape outside and have contact with a stray cat or animal carrying a virus, and your cat is up to date o their vaccines, they would be protected.
 In fact, many communities mandate that your cat have the rabies vaccination.
 To keep your cat healthy and living a long life, we recommend annual physical examinations and staying current with shots.

 Schedule Your Cat’s Vaccinations